Inspired by Mother’s Day, a re-post from our archives…

 So “most” mothers “just” mother.
 They do so instinctively. ”All they know” is mothering.
 In fact, hang onto your kiddies people because they might just mother your kids too!

-Interesting how this narrative leaves invisible all of the female animals that kill and eat other animals, including other animals’ babies.Lisa Wade is a professor of sociology at Occidental College.
+Interesting how this narrative leaves invisible all of the female animals that kill and eat other animals, including other animals’ babies.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.